 Supplier lead time = Delivery time – PO acceptance time

-9) Emergency Purchase Ratio – Helps track number of emergency purchases
+– Helps track the number of emergency purchases

 Emergency purchases are usually done at higher purchase rates, so the lower the emergency purchase rate, the better is the business efficiency.

 Having a low emergency purchase ratio helps businesses: